JACKIEZHAOKAI/CSE158_Amz_Rec_Sys/README.md

 I obtained a final accuracy of  0.85  (ranking 77 overall).

 ### Overall Summary:
 From the above two task, I learned some techniques to train classifiers for recommendation system such as calculating the Jaccard similarity and apply decision tree to further improve accuracy, and I obtained some skills to do data mining such as vector2word and Tfidf, which are popular used in data pre-processing in NLP (neural network processing )

+# Assignment 2

+Perform different models to predict the review rating that will be assigned to a review given a (user, item) pair.

+Applied TF-IDF and word of bagging to create new features of vectors based on the review texts.

+Finalized data analysis, machine learning methods and preformance analysis into the final paper.